ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Media files, such as ISO disk images and FLP diskette drive images, can be uploaded to a catalog as a media file.
 For more information, see [Working with media files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html){: external}.

 The maximum import size is 750 GB.
 Large image files or templates might take extended time to upload.
-Contact IBM Support for assistance with files larger than 750 GB.
-For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+For assistance with files larger than 750 GB, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}

 ## Virtual machines